rage/programming-23/data/part-12/4-regular-expressions.md

 ## The syntax of regular expressions

-Let's take a look at the syntax of regular expressions.
+Let's get familiar with the basic syntax of regular expressions.
 Most of the following examples make use of the this testing program:

 ```python
 import re